maheshsabnis/CS_ConsoleApp/Readme.md

 	- The method to be uses as extension method must be 'static'
 	- The 'first parameter' of the method must be 'this' referred instance of the class using which the method will be called
+- Every Collectionand Array has an access of extension method declared in Eumumerable class because each collection and Array implements IEnumerable interface
+	- Each collection will access
+		- Select<T>, Where<T>, Order<T>, OtrderBy<T>, extension methods
 ==========================================================================================
 Language Integratyed Query (LINQ)
 1. A Programmable Structure to read data from Collections/Object